VadimLarinTech/zk-rock-paper-scissors/README.md

-# ZK-RockPaperScissors
+# zk-rock-paper-scissors

-**ZK-RockPaperScissors** is a blockchain-based decentralized game that implements the classic "Rock, Paper, Scissors" game.
+**zk-rock-paper-scissors** is a blockchain-based decentralized game that implements the classic "Rock, Paper, Scissors" game.
 Players can compete against each other, place bets, and use Zero-Knowledge Proofs (ZKP) to hide their moves until they are revealed.
 The project is built on the StarkNet ecosystem and uses the Cairo programming language for smart contract implementation.

 ## Key Features